oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

 ### Prerequisites

+- Oracle Integration Instance.
-- An Oracle Free Tier or Paid Cloud Account.
+- Oracle Autonomous Database Instance in Oracle Cloud Infrastructure
 - A Chrome browser.

 You may now **proceed to the next lab**.